dovydenkovas/Steganographer/README.md

 # Steganographer
 ## Description
-This program can cipher your message and steganography it in png or jpg image.
+This program can cipher your message and steganography it in png image.

 ## Features
 * Read and write text messages from images